 Romans 12:3 says, For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith.

 Faith is what we believe in

 God does not give us belief.
 He does not make us believe anything.
 Rather, He gives us something to believe in.
 He gives us faith.
 This is revelation of truth from God.
 Faith is not belief.
 Faith is what we believe in.
-And so when one calls out to God asking for more faith, he is asking for more revelation, more evidence, and more understanding and assurance that God’s truths are right.
+And so when we call out to God asking for more faith, we are asking for more revelation, more evidence, and more understanding and assurance that God’s truths are right.